klustria/oci-devops-helidon-example/README.md

     ```shell
     cp ~/oci-devops-helidon-example/.gitignore .
     ```
-14. Copy the `Dockerfile` that will be used to create the application as a Docker image if the deployment target is OKE, otherwise this step can be skipped.
+14. Copy the `Dockerfile` and replace the existing.
+This will be used to create the application as a Docker image if the deployment target is OKE, otherwise this step can be skipped.
+This step will also not be needed in a future version of the Helidon archetype as it will generate the proper Dockerfile.
     ```shell
     cp ~/oci-devops-helidon-example/main/Dockerfile .
     ```